Reading: Reading Fluency & Strategies

 - Was our first prediction right so far?
 No. The weather is actually perfect.

 - What do we know now?
-We know the title is about a storm, but the story starts with good weather.
+The title is about a storm, but the story starts with good weather.

 Suddenly, Dara pointed to the west.
 Dark, grey clouds were moving in quickly.
 The wind picked up, creating small waves on the once-calm water.
 "I think we should head back," Sophea said nervously.
 They turned the kayak around and started paddling hard against the wind, hoping to reach the shore before the storm hit.

 Final Check: Was our revised prediction correct?
 Yes!
-The weather changed suddenly.
-By predicting and checking, we were more engaged in the story and understood the characters' feelings of urgency.
+By predicting and checking, we stayed more engaged in the story.

-Read the first part of a story below.
+Read the first part of a story below and predict what will happen next.

 Based on this paragraph, what is the most logical prediction for what Rithy will do next?